renatogusani/iot-19411076/README.md

 ### Step 3: Set Up AWS DynamoDB

-Same as before, go to the AWS DynamoDB console and create a new table.
+Go to the AWS DynamoDB console and create a new table.
 Choose a unique table name and a primary key.
 Configure any desired settings, such as read and write capacity units.
 Save the table.

 ### Step 4: Configure the AWS IoT Rule

-Same as before, go to the AWS IoT Core console and create a new rule.
+Go to the AWS IoT Core console and create a new rule.
 Configure the rule to match the desired topic that the Node-RED flow is publishing to.
 Choose an action to take when a message matches the rule.
 Select "Send a message to a DynamoDB table" and choose the table that you created in step 3.
 Configure the mapping between the message payload and the DynamoDB item attributes.
 Save the rule.

 ### Step 5: Verify Data in DynamoDB

-Same as before, wait for the Node-RED flow to publish some sensor data to AWS IoT Core.
+Wait for the Node-RED flow to publish some sensor data to AWS IoT Core.
 Go to the AWS DynamoDB console and verify that the data is being written to the table.

 ### Step 6: Visualize the Data in Node-RED

-#Same as before, create a new flow in Node-RED that retrieves the sensor data from the DynamoDB table and visualizes it in a graph.
+Create a new flow in Node-RED that retrieves the sensor data from the DynamoDB table and visualizes it in a graph.
 Drag a "dynamodb" node onto the workspace and configure it to read from the table you created in step 3.
 Choose the desired key and any optional filtering or sorting options.
 Connect the output of the "dynamodb" node to a function node that extracts the sensor data from the DynamoDB item and formats it as an array.
 Connect the output of the function node to a "ui_chart" node, which can be used to display the sensor data as a line chart.
 Configure the chart with the desired settings.
 Deploy the Node-RED flow and open the Node-RED dashboard to view the chart.

 That's it!
 You have now built a cloud-based IoT system that accesses sensor values from the Sense HAT sim, publishes them to the cloud, and retrieves and graphs the findings in a web application using Node-RED and AWS DynamoDB.